 Graph 1 –

 J. Thakur predominantly heard criminal matters along with civil matters, service-related cases and constitutional issues.
 In 2013, a Ponzi scheme (Saradha chit fund) collapsed and gained national traction.
-This triggered a bench headed by Justice Thakur to order the Central Bureau of Investigation (CBI) to investigate into Ponzi schemes in Odisha.
+This triggered a bench headed by Justice Thakur to order the Central Bureau of Investigation (CBI) to investigate Ponzi schemes in Odisha.

 In 2014, J. Thukar’s judgement in BCCI v.
 Cricket Board of Bihar made the world’s largest cricket body, the BCCI, accountable and transparent.
 BCCI played a public function and no office bearers of the BCCI must have any commercial interest in cricket, the judgment held.
 He ordered the constitution of the RM Lodha Committee for the restructuring of the BCCI.
 Two days before his retirement (January 2017) a bench headed by Justice Thakur ordered the removal of the then BCCI president for failing to implement the reforms drafted by the RM Lodha Committee.

 Justice Thakur headed a three-judge bench along with Justice Sikri and Justice Banumathi to deliver a judgement on the issue of diesel emission in Delhi-NCR.
 In MC Mehta v Union of India (2015) the bench levied an environmental compensation charge for commercial diesel operating vehicles.
 In 2016, the bench banned diesel operating luxury vehicles and cabs by restricting the registration of new vehicles to petrol and CNG medium.
-In August 2016, it allowed the registration of luxury diesel-operating vehicles after payment of 1% levy on the ex-showroom price.
+In August 2016, it allowed the registration of luxury diesel-operating vehicles after payment of a 1% levy on the ex-showroom price.

 In November 2016, Justice Thakur headed a nine-judge bench to adjudicate the constitutionality of tax imposed by States on the movement of goods from other states.
 The bench held that entry taxes do not violate the freedom of trade and commerce if they do not discriminate.
-The Supreme Court laid down guidelines for imposition of such taxes.
-During the hearings, Justice Thakur observed that taxes are not inherently a barrier to free trade and commerce, however, it cannot be levied to function as a “barrier and obstruction to free movement of goods.”
+The Supreme Court laid down guidelines for the imposition of such taxes.
+During the hearings, Justice Thakur observed that taxes are not inherently a barrier to free trade and commerce, however, they cannot be levied to function as a “barrier and obstruction to the free movement of goods.”

 After retiring on 4th January 2017 J. Thakur continued to comment on legal and court affairs.
 He criticized the press conference held by four senior judges of the Supreme Court against the then Chief Justice Dipak Misra.
 Institutional conflicts could be resolved internally, he believed.